ilya-kolchinsky/OpenCEP/README.md

     * The pattern structure - e.g., SEQ(A, B, C) or AND(X, Y).
     * The formula that must be satisfied by the atomic items in the pattern structure.
     * The time window within which the atomic items in the pattern structure should appear in the stream.
-* Partial Matches are stored in a storage unit which is by default unsorted, for a tree based evaluation mechanism, the user can provide TreeStorageParameters object via the eval_mechanism_params, and according to the configured params, the storage unit can be sorted for optimization.

 # Examples
 Defining a pattern:
 ```